Mothraguy/final-group-project-zachary-benavides-clayton-steinle/README.md

 ## Additional Tidbits
 ### .Env doesn't work for whatever reason.
 Any variable taken from here makes the program crash, but otherwise, is fine.
 No clue why.
 ### You can edit the search parameters in our .py file to whatever city you like, and find restaurants there!
+## Known Bugs
+### Some restaurants will be unable to load properly, resulting in "Internal Server Error."
+This is due to some restaurants not having the appropriate variables we're asking form.